ga-wdi-pvd/angular-routing/lab.md

 Grumblr is like Tumblr, only grumblier.
 Eventually, it will be a two-model CRUD app with posts and comments.

-In the coming classes you're going to be interacting with data from an API that we provide.
-For this class, though, we'll just be hard-coding data and getting some views up and running.

 </section>

 ## Create a module for grumblr and inject `ui.router`